flenniken/collections/readme.md

 collections to be a public static website without a backend server (other than AWS).

-Users login with an email an password.
+Users login with an email and a password.
 You add and remove users manually.

 Admin users see debugging controls in the UI.